William Dobinson Halliburton

 Halliburton's name was a celebrated one in the field of medical literature.
 His writings were detailed and lucid, resulting in textbooks which were valued by students all over the world.
 The first of these was his "Textbook of Chemical Physiology and Pathology" published in 1891, in which he assembled all knowledge of the subject at the time.
 He rewrote "Kirkes' Physiology" completely in 1896 so that it subsequently, through its numerous editions, became known as "Halliburton's Physiology" and an indispensable reference work for legions of medical students.
 It became popular enough for an American publisher to flout copyright laws and to publish and sell unauthorised editions.

+In early 1903 he gave a series of eight lectures in London.
+A little later New York University School of Medicine invited him to become the inaugural Herter Lecturer.
+Using the notes from his London lectures, Halliburton gave twelve lectures in New York in January 1904.
+He then wrote a book with the lectures in a somewhat different form.

 Halliburton died after falling ill on a holiday to Cornwall, which forced him to have an unsuccessful operation at an Exeter clinic.
 He is buried at Highgate Cemetery.